 Please visit our Bundle Page for more information on our ACLS, PALS, and BLS Bundles

 Lastly, before choosing your online BLS course, take a few minutes to read reviews provided by previous users.
 This will not only help you confirm the legitimacy of the platform you are considering, but it will also help you get a better understanding of what taking the course might actually be like.

 If you are in the medical industry, there is a significant possibility that you will need to be certified to administer basic life support (BLS).
 Whether you are applying for BLS recertification or getting certified for the first time, be sure to use these guidelines when comparing the various online options available.

 Electronic Medical Certification (eMedCert.com) offers ACLS, PALS, and BLS courses online to nurses and medical professionals.
-For more information about our courses, or to speak with a member of our team, contact us at [email protected]
+For more information about our courses, contact a member of our team.